-- The Foundation reports its investments at fair value, using the fair value hierarchy established by accounting principles generally accepted in the United States of America (U.S. GAAP), rather than at cost. - Income earned related to the stock fund investment is recorded when earned rather than when received, recording income when required for tax purposes. - Distributions from certain investments that are authorized before year-end but for which cash is not received until after year-end is recorded as investment funds receivable.
+- The Foundation reports its investments at fair value, using the fair value hierarchy established by accounting principles generally accepted in the United States of America (U.S. GAAP), rather than at cost. - Income earned related to the stock fund investment is recorded when earned rather than when received, recording income when required for tax purposes. - Distributions from certain investments that are authorized before year-end but for which cash is not received until after year-end are recorded as investment funds receivable.

-The modified cash basis of accounting differs from U.S. GAAP in the following significant respects: (a) the Foundation's obligations for contributions to be paid in future years, as discussed in Notes 4 and 5, are recognized when paid rather than being recorded as obligations when approved by the governing body, (b) the fair value of the interest rate swap agreement, discussed in Note 5, is not recorded in the financial statements, (c) the fair values of the rent-free space and services provided to the Foundation, as described in Note 6, are not recorded as contribution revenue and operating expenses, (d) nonfinancial contributions made are recorded at the Foundation's cost, rather than fair value, (e) no liability would be recorded for uncertain tax positions, if any, in accordance with Financial Accounting Standards Board (FASB) guidance on uncertain tax positions and (f) income (other than that related to the stock fund investment and investment funds receivable) and expenses are recognized when received or paid rather than when earned or incurred.
+The modified cash basis of accounting differs from U.S. GAAP in the following significant respects: (a) the Foundation's obligations for contributions to be paid in future years, as discussed in Notes 4 and 5, are recognized when paid rather than being recorded as obligations when approved by the governing body, (b) the fair value of the interest rate swap agreement, discussed in Note 5, is not recorded in the financial statements, (c) the fair values of the rent-free space and services provided to the Foundation, as described in Note 6, are not recorded as contribution revenue and operating expenses, (d) nonfinancial contributions made are recorded at the Foundation's cost, rather than fair value, (e) no liability would be recorded for uncertain tax positions, if any, in accordance with Financial Accounting Standards Board (FASB) guidance on uncertain tax positions and (f) income (other than that related to the stock fund investment and investment funds receivable) and expenses are recognized when received or paid rather than when earned or incurred, and as such, no related prepaids, other receivables or payables are recognized, and (g) the Foundation does not include property and equipment in the accompanying financial statements as such costs are expensed when paid under the modified cash basis of accounting utilized by the Foundation.